joelhagvall/tor-onion-site-scraper/README.md

 # Tor Onion Site Scraper

 This repository hosts a Python-based scraper developed to retrieve HTML files based on URLs accessible via the Tor network.
-The scraper is developed by Joel Hägvall, Giancarlo Valverde and ChatGPT.
+The scraper is developed by Joel Hägvall, Giancarlo Valverde with the help of ChatGPT.

 ## 📝 Features